 However, it doesn't include specific tools for building APIs.
 This is where the Django REST Framework comes into play.
 DRF extends Django to make it easy to build and consume RESTful APIs.
 It provides tools, serializers, and views to help developers rapidly create APIs and handle common tasks such as authentication, permissions, and serialization.

-How to Create RESTful APIs with Django Framework?
+How to Create A REST API with Django Framework?

-To create RESTful APIs with Django, you need Django REST Framework, which will simplify the entire process of building APIs.
+To create REST APIs with Django, you need Django REST Framework, which will simplify the entire process of building APIs.

-You must start by installing the required dependencies.
+You must set up Django REST Framework.
 Make sure you have Python installed in your system beforehand.
+Python 3 is recommended as it offers better support and more features.
 If it has not been installed, you can install it here.

 Step 1.
 Install Django and Django REST Framework